WXVE: 1984 Return

-A construction permit was granted for the station in 1989 to move down the dial to 880 AM (still daytime-only but with almost double the coverage), but that permit was abandoned the following year when the station was granted nighttime power of 220 watts.
+A construction permit was granted for the station in 1989 to move down the dial to 880 AM (still daytime-only and with a thousand watts of power, but with almost double the coverage), but that permit was abandoned the following year when the station was granted nighttime power of 220 watts.

 In 1990, the station began simulcasting WLSW full-time over WQTW.
 Specialty programs of high school football, weekend oldies and polka programming remained independent of WLSW.

 Since 1990, WQTW has been leased to two other operators through time-brokerage agreements, though the formats they adopted were short lived.
 For a brief period in the mid-'90s, the station affiliated with the Prime Sports Satellite Network, in an attempt to support the growing audience for all-sports radio.